Work Study

 What is Work Study?

 Work Study is a financial aid program that allows an undergraduate or graduate student to work on-campus or with approved off-campus employers to earn money to pay for college expenses.
 Work Study is not a grant (you must work to earn it), and it is not a loan (you don't have to repay it).
-It is a federal or state funded program with matching funds from Western Washington University.
-Being awarded Work Study with financial aid can help a student be eligible for part-time jobs, both on- and off-campus, that they may not have otherwise been eligible for.
+Being offered Work Study can help a student be eligible for part-time jobs, both on- and off-campus, that they may not have otherwise been eligible for.

 Students determined to have calculated financial need from the FAFSA can be employed by WWU through Federal, State and Institutional work study programs.